Back to school shopping can be difficult, but it's even more challenging when times are tough.

 for help getting school supplies, clothing, food and medical assistance and more.

 In Winter Haven later this month the local organization Heart To Heart Community Enrichment is conducting a back-to-school drives and events, including one on August 13 at Westwood Park in Winter Haven.
 The event includes free health screening and free backpacks with school supplies for school-age children.

 More than 115 schools in Polk County will be participating this coming school year in the Community Eligibility Provision.
 These public schools provide healthy breakfasts and lunches each day at no charge for ALL students because they are participating in the Community Eligibility Provision (CEP), which is funded by the United States Department of Agriculture.
 Students attending these schools do not need a free and reduced price meal application and receive meals at no charge.
 Check with your school officials to see if they are participating.

-In Sarasota, parents who are financially challenged are encouraged to apply for free or reduced-cost lunches.
-Here is a link to the application.
+.
 They also have a summer partnership with All Faiths Food Bank and the Sarasota County Libraries to help feed kids during the summer months.
-Click here for more info.
+Click here

 The biggest program in Pasco County is the United Way "Stuff the Bus" event.
 Those items go directly to teachers who signed up to receive items.